-OA>PHWEW! <cr>
+OA>PHWEW!
+PHWEW!?

-PHWEW!: ?Can't Find Command

 Note that ERA cannot delete files from a Read Only drive or a Read Only protected disk.

 To erase password protected files, include the password as part of the file specification in the command line.
 If the password is missing, ERA prompts you for it.
 You can not see the password on the screen when you type it.